mpw/Objective-Smalltalk/README.md

 2. Clone both projects as above.
 3. run  ./makeheaderdir in each of the project directories
 4. use make in each of the project directories to build (MPWFoundation first)
+5. Navigate to the raspi directory in ObjectiveSmalltalk
+6. run   make raspish

+The raspish is pre-configured/-linked to know about GPIO pins.

 These should also work for other Linux systems.
 For example, the